cycle-psychic/cycle-psychic/README.md

 model_training.py

 This script retrains the machine learning model.
 The script can be schdeuled to run as frequently as necessary to retrain the model.
 This should be done using a cronjob.

+Reboot the server:

+ssh into EC2 instance.
+List the current active sessions to get the id with *screen -ls* Kill the session with *screen -X -S sessionID quit* Make changes to the code as you want
+When ready to reboot the program, type *screen* and press space to continue When in the screen session, type the following command to run the server and output to terminal and log file python run_me_I_am_your_website.py 2>&1 | tee websiteLog.txt &
+To detach yourself from the session, press CTRL+A then CTRL+D (not sure if it's the same on MAC) Then you should be able to quit the server without killing the process